vincentvankrunkelsven/courses-intro-to-sql/chapter2.md

 Ex().test_mc(4, [numeric, text, lst, success_msg])
 ```

---- type:BulletExercise lang:sql xp:100 key:9c11f67712
+--- type:TabExercise lang:sql xp:100 key:9c11f67712
-## BETWEEN (a rock and a hard place)
+## BETWEEN (2)

 Similar to the `WHERE` clause, the `BETWEEN` clause can be used with multiple `AND` operators, so you can build up your queries and make them even more powerful!

 For example, suppose we have a table called `kids`.
-We can get the names of all kids under the age of 12, whose ages are multiples of 2, as follows:
+We can get the names of all kids between the ages of 2 and 12 from the United States:

 ```
 SELECT name
 FROM kids
 WHERE age BETWEEN 2 AND 12
+AND nationality = 'USA';
 ```

 Take a go at using `BETWEEN` with `AND`!